roman-neuhauser/Ansel-wiki/Contributing-to-Ansel.md

 ## Specific C coding logic

-R&Darktable as well as darktable are written in C. This language is meant for advanced programmers to write fast bugs in OS and system-level applications.
+Ansel as well as darktable are written in C. This language is meant for advanced programmers to write fast bugs in OS and system-level applications.
 It gives too much freedom to do harmful things and can't be debugged before running the program, or writing your own tests (which can be bugged themselves, or can bias the kind of bugs they let through, and anyway, nobody writes tests).
 Yet most contributors are not trained for C, many of them are not even professional programmers, so C is a dangerous language for any open source app.

 C will let you write in buffers that have not been allocated (resulting in `segfault` error) and will let you free them, but will not free buffers when they are not needed anymore (resulting in memory leaks if you forgot to do it manually), but since buffer alloc/free may be far away (in the program lifetime as in the source code) from where you use them, it's easy to mess that up.
 C will also let you cast any pointer to any data type, which enables many programmer mistakes and data corruption.
 The native string handling methods are not safe (*for reasons I never bothered to understand), so we have to use the GLib ones to prevent security exploits.